Happy Families Too...

 Happy Families Too... is the fifth studio album by English band Blancmange.
 A re-recording of the band's 1982 debut album Happy Families, the album was originally made available at Blancmange concerts in November 2013, before receiving a wider release via Cherry Red in April 2014.

 Background

 In November 2013, Blancmange embarked on a UK tour to perform the Happy Families album in its entirety for the first time live.
 To coincide with the tour, the band re-recorded the album and made it available to purchase at venues during the tour.
-While the album involved original band member Stephen Luscombe, he did not join the band on tour due to health reasons.
+While the album involved original band member Stephen Luscombe, he did not join the band on tour for health reasons.
 The album's wider release in 2014 featured an additional five tracks, including four remixes and a re-recording of the 1982 B-side "Running Thin".

 In 2013, Arthur said in a press release for the album: "I wanted to approach the songs using today's technology.
 Rather than just dust off the old songs, I wanted to bring something fresh to the project and make it a contemporary reworking rather than an exact imitation."